 - Peer Group Task Questions

 As the students enter the classroom, have a picture of war-torn Europe posted so it is visible to all students.
-Have a picture of post 9/11 lower Manhattan and the Pentagon ready to show the class after you ask the following question or use pictures of Baghdad after the Iraq war.
+Have a picture of post 9/11 lower Manhattan and the Pentagon ready to show the class after you ask the following question or use pictures of Baghdad after the Iraq war or other more recent conflict.
 Ask the students to think about what they would want someone to do for them if this was what our country looked like after a war.
 Be prepared to field issues such as laying blame, establishing fault, separating civilians from soldiers and the government.
 Brainstorm ideas and write on the board ideas of what it would be like to live there after a war.
 Put pictures up showing the aftermath of 9/11 or the Iraq war.
-Have the students react to what they recall of the humanitarian, philanthropic efforts of individuals, corporations, foundations and government efforts during the days and weeks following.
+Have the students react to what they know of the humanitarian, philanthropic efforts of individuals, corporations, foundations and government efforts during the days and weeks following.

 - Give each student Attachment One: Definitions and Attachment Two: Research Questions, allowing enough time for reading.